Last Updated on 2025-11-09

 Cons:

-- Some fish may take time to adjust to the insect-based formula.
+- Some fish may take time to adapt to the insect-based formula.

 - Bottom feeder fish food that contains up to 40%, nutrient-rich Black Soldier Fly Larvae, the first ingredient